fjzs/fjzs.github.io/_pages/about.md

 ---

 <br>
 Hi!
 I am an engineer with +8 years of experience and a former entrepreneur.
-I am currently a first-year Master Student in Computer Science at [UCSD](https://cse.ucsd.edu/) :mortar_board:.
-I have interests in the intersection between Software Engineering + Deep Learning + Computer Vision.
+I am currently a second-year Master Student in Computer Science at [UCSD](https://cse.ucsd.edu/) :mortar_board:, with an expected graduation on June 2024.
+I like to build **Computer Vision** models using **Deep Learning** with good **Software Engineering** principles.

 <br>
 ### **Technical Skills**